-11.10.6 CAF Local Neighbourhood Scheme - additional Operating Procedure used to invest in projects which enhance areas comprising Local Authority dwellings, private dwellings or parks and open spaces.
-LNS Funding can support projects such as grounds maintenance and repairs.
+11.10.6 CAF Local Neighbourhood Scheme - additional Operating Procedure

+The LNS scheme is a revenue scheme which provides flexibility to support small-scale locally important social and environmental projects and events.
+Revenue funding can be used to invest in projects which enhance areas comprising Local Authority dwellings, private dwellings or parks and open spaces.
+LNS Funding can support projects such as grounds maintenance and non-building repairs such as repairs to community infrastructure (fencing, play areas, planters etc).